-Fieldwork for the 2020 survey was conducted between March and May 2020, which coincided with significant restrictions imposed in response to the COVID-19 pandemic.
 The survey sample consisted of 677 households containing 1444 individuals.
 Those who had ridden in Newcastle at least once in the past 12 months (116) were asked the questions about perceptions.

-Respondents were asked to prioritise actions that CN could take to encourage bike riding.
+Respondents were asked to prioritise actions that City of Newcastle could take to encourage bike riding.
 The most supported actions were: